pkra/peterkrautzberger.org/future-mathml2.md

 I care very much about MathML and in particular the mission of the W3C Math Working Group [to facilitate and promote the use of the Web for mathematical and scientific communication](http://www.w3.org/Math/Documents/Charter2006.html).
 Yet, while MathML has succeeded everywhere else, it struggles on the web.
 That worries me.

-[Friends who read a draft pointed out that what follows might still give my <del>one</del> two readers the impression I'm somehow "against MathML".
-I am not.
-Let me repeat that: I am not.
-Got it?
-Alright.
-Moving on.]

 ## The rise and fall of MathML

 MathML did not start out as an XML language but as the `<math>` tag in HTML3.
 It was the browser vendors (Microsoft, Netscape) who rejected it; as a result, `<math>` went into XML "exile" (where it was immensely successful) and returned to HTML in HTML5.